-- good distribution practices,

-- good manufacturing practices and quality management systems,

-- · import and export practices,

-- detection technologies, and

-- establishment of a single point-of-contact (SPOC).
+- sale of medical products via the Internet (the subject of this toolkit), - good distribution practices, - good manufacturing practices and quality management systems, - import and export practices, - detection technologies, and - establishment of a single point-of-contact (SPOC).

 The online purchase of unsafe medicines by consumers is a significant and growing problem across APEC economies and around the world.
 Working to prevent illegal Internet sales and to support legitimate Internet sales (in markets where they are permitted by law) is a work stream being addressed by the Internet Sales Working Group.
-There have been several previous APEC workshops focused on safe medicines.2
+There have been several previous APEC workshops focused on safe medicines.